Make-School-Courses/DS-2.1-Machine-Learning/README.md

 Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
 The same link can be used if you need to set your password for the first time.

 ### Tutorials

 - We'll be exploring basic machine learning algorithms applied on to simple datasets with an emphasis on getting basic model functionality
 - https://www.makeschool.com/academy/track/ds-2-1-classification-tutorial

 ### Projects

 - Apply Linear Regression for Boston Housing Dataset
 - Apply SVM for Breast Cancer Dataset
-- Apply PCA and K-Means Clustering on wholesale customers dataset
+- Apply PCA and K-Means Clustering
-- Projects should be linked to a project page which has a description & requirements.
+- Projects should be linked to a project page which has a description and requirements.

 - You will choose your own dataset to clean, investigate, and make predictions or classification or clustering on it